 How do you use your cell phone?
 Yesterday I had the privilege of attending a Social Media Conference and then being part of a Mommy Blogger panel.
 I don’t really consider myself a “Mommy Blogger” but I do like to utilize my Social Media forum to promote, get advise and converse with other parents.
 Representatives from Nokia were one of the speakers for the day and they spoke about reaching consumers through advertising on their cell phones.
 For me it truly depends on how the advertising is sent to me which will determine how I feel about the advertising.
 There are so many creative opportunities for companies to reach out to potential customers, why do they need to invade our cell phone space.
 I definitely would not like pop-up advertising on my cell phone, my cell phone bill is expensive and I would consider it a nuisance.
 Now if the carriers are willing to off-set the bills for their consumers if they opt-in for mobile advertising I think this could be a win win for both the carrier, and the businesses that want to reach out to cell phone users.

 The next speaker then touched on how many people use the internet on their cell phone, which leads to discuss How do you use your cell phone?
 Now for me I use my cell phone for talk time, to read my emails, send emails and a connection to my Social media world.
 I would not be as connected to Facebook and Twitter if they were not on my cell phone.
 Very rarely do I use my cell phone to connect or search on the internet.
 I believe this is because the Blackberry is not designed to search the internet like the Iphone.
 Don’t get me wrong you can search and access the internet on the blackberry, it is just very cumbersome and I like things immediately so for me I would prefer to use my laptop for my internet usage.
 The I-phone is designed for people who want to be on the internet all the time.
 I think it is an awesome tool for people who do not have a computer at home or need to research on the computer and not use the company computer to do personal work.
 It is great for students, people on the go and definitely for Sales People.
 What features are important to you when buying a cell phone?
 That is really what you should be considering when buying a cell phone.
+One vital thing we often take for granted with our phones is signal.
+There is nothing worse than when you need to make a phone call but have a weak signal.
+My friend often had this issue, but thankfully she purchased a cell booster.
+This helped boost the cell signal she received whilst at home.

 The moderator asked Nokia about their place in the cell phone marketplace and where they place.
 There is the beloved I-Phone, then in second place the Android and in 3rd place the Blackberry.
 They have a presence outside of the United States but not really in the US, is that i mistake for them probaly.
 How do you make your decisions on your next phone?
 Do you go into the stores to preview the newest phones, are you sent an email from your carrier on the newest phones, do you see the commercial or is it word of mouth for you?
 I just bought the Blackberry Torch, and i found this on my own through AT&T website.
 I asked the customer representative which one would she recommend the I-phone or the Torch and she asked me if i sent alot of emails i told her I did and she recommended that I might be happy with the Torch.
 I-phone and Nokia just lost the sale.
 When I received the phone I did not know how to use it and I was happy when I saw the commercial on television showing me how to use the phone.
 If you are like me I only buy a phone when my phone is broke, then I find out that I am eligible for an upgrade, I absolutely refuse to pay full price for a phone and insist on a discount.
 Did you know that you should be able to get a discount on any phone especially if you have a contract with your carrier.